tianhai123/GAN_zoos/README.md

 ## Image-to-Image Demo

 This section provides a demo of Image-to-Image Demo: Black and white stick figures to colorful faces, cats, shoes, handbags.
-DeepNude software mainly uses Image-to-Image technology, which theoretically converts the images you enter into any image you want.
+DeepImage software mainly uses Image-to-Image technology, which theoretically converts the images you enter into any image you want.
 You can experience Image-to-Image technology in your browser by clicking Image-to-Image Demo below.

 [Try Image-to-faces Demo](http://www.geometrylearning.com:3000/index_EN_621.html)